András Fekete-Győr: Political career

-Leader of the Momentum
+Leader of Momentum

 After working at a few different firms, he decided in January 2014 to return to Hungary to start a political movement.
 In 2015 the Momentum Movement was founded by 9 people.
 Fekete-Győr was elected leader of the movement in August 2016.
 The movement only appeared in public in early 2017, when Fekete-Győr and his supporters initiated the NOlimpia campaign, a signature-collection campaign to stop Budapest's bid to host the 2024 Summer Olympics.
 The campaign was successful; after NOlimpia collected 266,151 signatures (of 138,000 required to automatically trigger a public referendum), the national government preemptively withdrew the city's bid.
 After the success, Momentum was soon transformed into a party; Fekete-Győr was elected its inaugural leader on 4 March 2017.
-The party held a mass protest on 1 May 2017, the anniversary of Hungary's join to the European Union.
+The party held a mass protest on 1 May 2017, the thirteenth anniversary of Hungary's accession to the European Union.
 Fekete-Győr criticized Viktor Orbán's foreign policy towards Russia and the post-Soviet dictatorships.
-He also announced that Momentum will participate in the 2018 parliamentary election.
+He also announced that Momentum would participate in the 2018 parliamentary election.

 On May 18, 2017, Fekete-Győr caused controversy after he and other Momentum members walked into the offices of pro-government news portal origo.hu without permission.
 The protesters tried to ask a journalist about an article suggesting—falsely, Momentum claimed—that another leader of the movement had embezzled funds from an earlier start-up venture.
 Pro-government media portrayed the event as a break-in, and Fekete-Győr as threatening, although independent media (e.g. index.hu) were also critical of Fekete-Győr's tactics.

 Under his leadership, the Momentum Movement failed to reach 5% threshold during the 2018 parliamentary election.
 Subsequently, Fekete-Győr initiated a vote of confidence against himself and the three head directors of the party temporarily took over leadership in May 2018.
 A majority of the delegates assured him of their support during the vote.
 In December 2018, during the anti-government protests, Fekete-Győr threw a smoke grenade at police officers at a protest for which he is currently under criminal investigation.
 He is facing 1 to 5 years of imprisonment.
-In April 2019, the Momentum was registered for the 2019 European Parliament election.
-On May 26, 2019, the party obtained 9.86% of the popular vote (becoming the third largest party in the election), thus meeting the 5% threshold: two candidates of the party were elected to the European Parliament.
-In 2019 local election the party managed to win mayoral positions of three Budapest districts and 29 seats in counties' assemblies (mostly in Pest County).
+In April 2019, Momentum was registered for the 2019 European Parliament election.
+On May 26, 2019, the party obtained 9.86% of the popular vote (becoming the third largest party in the election), thus meeting the 5% threshold: two candidates from the party were elected to the European Parliament.
+In the 2019 local election the party managed to win mayoral positions in three Budapest districts and 29 seats in counties' assemblies (mostly in Pest County).